cgwalters/git-evtag/README.md

 In contrast, `Git-EVTag-v0-SHA512` covers the entirety of a single commit.
 The algorithm is:

+Each object is processed in its raw form, including the header.

  - Add commit object to checksum
  - Add commit root tree to checksum
- - Walk tree recursively, add to checksum each tree and blob referenced
+ - Walk tree recursively, add to checksum the each tree and blob referenced.
+   If the tree entry is a commit (i.e. a submodule), recursively process the commit it references in the submodule, then return to processing the tree.

 This strong checksum then helps obviate the SHA1 weakness concerns of git for source distribution.
 Now, the author of this tool believes